Zaria: Cityscape

-The old part of the city, known as Birnin Zazzau or Zaria-City, was originally surrounded by walls and fortress, which have been mostly removed.
+The old part of the city, known as Birnin Zazzau or Zaria City, was originally surrounded by walls and fortress, which have been mostly removed.
 The Emir's palace is in the old city.
 In the old city and the adjacent Tudun Wada neighbourhood people typically reside in traditional adobe compounds.
 These two neighborhoods are predominantly occupied by the indigenous Hausa.

-The neighborhoods of Samaru and Sabon Gari are predominantly occupied by Nigerians of southern origin, such as the Igbo.
-These neighborhoods were formed during the colonial period.
-The largest marketplace is in Sabon Gari.
-Other more recent neighborhoods include Danmagaji/Wusasa, PZ, Kongo, GRA-Zaria, Hanwa, Bassawa, Lowcost Kofan-Gayan and Shikka.

 There is great variety in the architecture of Zaria, with buildings made of clay in the Hausa style juxtaposed with modern, multi-storied university and government buildings.

 Silk-cotton tree is one of the largest trees in Zazzau emirate generally and the tree has played an important role in the spiritual and economic lives of the peoples who live in Zaria especially people of Anguwan Kahu who makes Kahu for the Emirs, district heads, ward heads and village heads. silk-cotton-tree-scientific-name-is-ceiba-pentandra-under-blue-sky.

 Anguwan Kahu was known to be a place of business where it use cotton to make local mattresses, pillows, Horse shirts etc.

 Wakilin Kahu Zazzau is the head of Anguwan Kahu people and their representative at the emir's palace.

 The ward of Anguwan Liman is located north of the Zaria palace.